Menorrhagia is another name for what you might call heavy periods. Find out the common symptoms of menorrhagia and how to get help.

 In the meantime, make sure to protect yourself from leaks during heavy periods.
 There are a variety of ALWAYS pads designed for heavy-flow days.
 Have a look at our selection of ALWAYS pads for overnight protection.

-Here are some conditions that can cause heavy menstrual bleeding:
+Here are some conditions that can cause heavy period symptoms:

 There can be other medical conditions to menorrhagia, you can ask your doctor about other possible reasons for your bleeding, based on your personal symptoms.
 Your doctor will want to know when your period starts and stops, how many pads or tampons you go through in a day and whether they soaked through, and what your period symptoms are.